 The accomplishment of our mission rests on 3 words that communicate our most essential values: Gospel, Community, and City.

 Just as the gospel reconciles us to God, it also reconciles us to one another.
-It produces something that is unique – real community.
-The reason the gospel creates "real" community because it creates a community based not on shared moral virtues, be those conservative or liberal virtues, or on common interests, be those interests some vice or hobby.
-Rather it creates friendships that start with a common confession that “We are not what we are supposed to be.
-We fail to live the very virtues we profess.
-And we are all in need of the grace of Christ.”
-Only the security of the gospel enables this confession and therefore only the gospel provides the foundation for real community.
-Ultimately it says I don't have to "produce" to get love and acceptance but that I am loved and accepted completely by the one who "produced" for me.
-It provides the basis for real community because it is "realistic" in its assessment of our lives.
-It says both, "You're worse than you are willing to admit, but you are more accepted and loved than you ever dared hope."
-Relationships based upon "externals" must by necessity either be overly optimistic or pessimistic.
-Would they love me if they really knew me?
-The Gospel is the only thing that answers this unequivocally in the affirmative.
+It produces a unique community based not on shared moral virtues or on common interests, but rather on friendship that start with a common confession that “We are not what we are supposed to be, and we are all in need of the grace of Christ.”
+This confession provides the basis for real community because it is "realistic" in its assessment of our lives.
+It says both, "You're worse than you are willing to admit, but you are more accepted and loved than you could ever hope."
+We no longer have to produce to be part of the community but are part of the community because Christ has produced for us.

-In using the term city we hope to understand that the community the gospel creates has a job to do.
-We have a mission that must be lived out in our city.
 The gospel not only creates a unique community but enables that community to love and serve the wider community in a unique way.
-Apart from the gospel we either avoid serving out of fear of failure, rejection, or inconvenience, or we are driven to serve in order to ease our guilty conscience and gain approval from God and people.
-But when "I am a sinner" and "Jesus is my Savior" come together, our prior motivational structure is demolished and a completely new motivational structure is established.
-We are no longer driven by fear, guilt, or the need for affirmation but are freed to love the people of our city and work for the cultural and social renewal of our city.
+As we better understand grace we are no longer driven to serve out of fear, guilt, or the need for affirmation but are freed to love the people of our city and work for its cultural and social renewal.
 The gospel, therefore, has a unique power to reconcile races, classes and people of all economic backgrounds.
-And because the gospel produces personal healing and transformation, it necessarily produces social healing and cultural transformation as well.
-As the gospel produces beauty in the lives of individuals it calls and enables those individuals to work for beauty in their families, their neighborhoods, their professional fields, Our hope is to demonstrate alternative ways of being human as we serve through the arts, business world, government, and education in our community.
+And as the gospel produces beauty in the lives of individuals it calls and enables those individuals to work for beauty in their families, their neighborhoods and their professional fields.